ssoRL/ssorl.github.io/work/index.md

 ### Super Smashteroids

-A silly little game we developed in JAVA.
+A silly little game we developed in Java.
 It has multi player and level progression.